OpenFAST/openfast/docs/source/dev/dev_phil.rst

 - MINOR version when adding functionality in a backwards-compatible manner, and
 - PATCH version when making backwards-compatible bug fixes.

-Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 For example, ``OpenFAST-v1.0.0-123-gabcd1234-dirty`` describes OpenFAST as:

 - v1.0.0 is the MAJOR.MINOR.PATCH numbering system and corresponds to a tagged